-- 1. Log in to GemStone/S 64 Bit version 3.0.1 as DataCurator. - 2.
-Change the password for SystemUser, which you changed to swordfish prior to the conversion, back to its previous value.
-Also, change the passwords for GcUser and where 2447Password is the account password used in GemStone/S 64 Bit version 2.4.4.7.

-DataCurator, which were reset by the conversion process, back to the version 2.4.4.7 value:
+Log in to GemStone/S 64 Bit version 3.1 as DataCurator, and change the password for SystemUser, which you changed to swordfish prior to the conversion, back to its previous value.
+Also, change the passwords for GcUser and DataCurator, which were reset by the conversion process, back to the version 2.4.5.1 value:

 '''

 topaz 1> printit

-(AllUsers userWithId: 'SystemUser') password: '2447Password'.
+(AllUsers userWithId: 'SystemUser') password: '2451Password'.

-(AllUsers userWithId: 'GcUser') password: '2447Password'.
+(AllUsers userWithId: 'GcUser') password: '2451Password'.

-(AllUsers userWithId: 'DataCurator') password: '2447Password'.
+(AllUsers userWithId: 'DataCurator') password: '2451Password'.

 System commitTransaction

 %

 '''